 In New Jersey, ChildSight® screens students in the Greater Newark area.
 The program screened 10,310 students and provided glasses for 2,098 of them last school year.

 Students across the five boroughs of New York City receive vision screenings and glasses from ChildSight® New York, the program's flagship location.
 During the 2013-2014 school year, the program offered free vision screenings to 32,245 students in NYC, providing 7,832 of them with free eye glasses.

 ChildSight® Ohio offers free vision screenings and eye glasses to children throughout the greater Cleveland area, where the poverty rate is triple the rest of their county.
 Last school year, the program provided 11,806 screenings and 2,562 pairs of glasses.

 ChildSight® has partnered with several companies in the effort to provide more eyeglasses to students in all of our locations.
 We are grateful for the support of these wonderful partners for children’s vision health:

 To learn more about ChildSight® or if you need help finding resources to access care for your child, email us at firstname.lastname@example.org.

-Miss our recent #ChildSightChat on Twitter?
+Miss our first #ChildSightChat on Twitter?
 Check out the Storify chat summary for tips and resources surrounding children’s eye health.